 With the coronavirus outbreak forcing us to adjust to a new normal in our daily routines, many people have also experienced disruptions to their nighttime habits, resulting in poor sleep during the COVID-19 pandemic.
 Factors such as increased anxiety and depression, a significant uptick in screen time, and a lack of exercise all play a part in our sleep quality — which in turn further affects how well we function, how we feel, and our immune system.

-“Having a strong, healthy immune system gives us a little more of a barrier against developing a COVID infection, so it’s important to prioritize sleep,” says Dr. Daniel Barone, a neurologist and sleep medicine expert at the Center for Sleep Medicine at NewYork-Presbyterian/Weill Cornell Medical Center and an assistant professor of neurology at Weill Cornell Medicine.
+“Having a strong, healthy immune system gives us a little more of a barrier against developing a COVID infection, so it’s important to prioritize sleep,” says Dr. Daniel Barone, a neurologist and sleep medicine expert at the Center for Sleep Medicine at NewYork-Presbyterian/Weill Cornell Medical Center and an associate professor of clinical neurology at Weill Cornell Medicine.